 Jaipur is part of the Golden Triangle route which most first timer’s to India often take.
 The first thing you’ll notice is the uniform terracotta pink walls that line city — historically known as a colour of hospitality.
 Despite the chaos of eager touts and auto-rickshaws, walking into any one of the majestic ancient buildings will transport you to an entirely different world.
 If you’re not confident of exploring Jaipur on your own, there are guided walking tours you can join.

-Accommodation: We stayed at Zostel which is the same as the one in Agra but much cleaner and better staffed.
-They also organise day trips to scenic places 1 hour out of Jaipur.
+Accommodation: Zostel (a chain hostel, same as the one in Agra but much cleaner and better staffed).
+They also organise day trips to scenic places 1hr out of Jaipur.
 Bhangarh Fort (India’s most haunted place) and Chand Baoli are interesting stops worth checking out!
 More about those in the Jaipur Survival Guide.

 Highlights of Jaipur: The colourful Amber Fort, the Hawa Mahal (often seen in postcards of India, the Jantar Mantar, Nahargarh Fort and the Galta Ji (also known as the monkey temple).